rbwartlom/xrechnung-visualization-cli/README.md

 # XRechnung CLI
 A lightweight command line interface for using the [xrechnung-visualization](https://github.com/itplr-kosit/xrechnung-visualization) library.

+Built because just running the repo is unnecessarily complex.
+Also, a lot of the existing software ran on one specific programming langage (like PHP), which is obviously a pain to use if you're using anything else (e.g. Python or Typescript) and want to integrate in your project.
+This is why this small codebase is Dockerized and only uses bash beyond the requirements from `xrechnung-visualization`

 ## Usage
 When cloning this repository, make sure to clone with the `--recurse-submodules` flag to get the submodule as well.